Uvalde school shooting: Account by Pedro Arredondo

-Arredondo was aware that the gunman was firing shots from within the classroom, grazing some police officers.
+Arredondo was aware the gunman was firing from within the classroom, and that some shots had grazed police officers.
 According to Arredondo, he and the officers in the school hallway did their best to remain quiet, only whispering to each other, fearing that if the gunman heard them, he would shoot at them.
 He spent over an hour in the hallway, of which he held back from the classroom doors for 40 minutes to avoid attracting gunfire.
 Arredondo said that during the wait for door breaching tools, he tried to talk to the gunman through the walls to establish rapport, but got no response.

-Also in The Texas Tribune interview, Arredondo said he was provided with six keys, which he tried on a door adjacent to the room where the gunman was, but none opened the door; later he received another 20-30 keys which also did not work, and that eventually, other officers called his cellphone to inform him that they obtained a suitable key to open the door.
-Arredondo denied cowardice and incompetence, stating that law enforcement's "objective was to save as many lives as we could, and the extraction of the students from the classrooms by all that were involved saved over 500 of our Uvalde students and teachers before we gained access to the shooter and eliminated the threat."
+Also in The Texas Tribune interview, Arredondo said he was provided with six keys, which he tried on a door adjacent to the room where the gunman was, but none opened that door.
+He stated he later received another 20–30 keys which also did not work, and that eventually, other officers called his cellphone to inform him they had obtained a suitable key.
+Arredondo denied cowardice and incompetence, stating that law enforcement's "objective was to save as many lives as we could, and the extraction of the students from the classrooms by all that were involved saved over 500 of our Uvalde students and teachers before we gained access to the shooter and eliminated the threat".